 Sleeping more or less than usual

 Abusing alcohol and drugs

-Running away from home
+Becoming violent, unruly, or running away from home

 Getting arrested or having other problems with the law

 Not washing, bathing, or caring about how they look

 Feeling very bored, having problems focusing, and doing poorly in school

 Lack of interest in activities they used to enjoy

 Having a lot of health symptoms without physical cause—such as headaches, belly pain, or tiredness